Aptivi/NitrocidKS/README.md

 ## |-----+--> _Announcement_ <--+-----|

-Due to time constraints, and the volume of work that we have, the development progress of the future versions will slow down until the end of June.
-Meanwhile, please stay tuned for more updates and progress on [our blog](https://eofla.wordpress.com).
-You can also make pull requests and issues, but we don't look at them more frequently.

 We have recently managed to get Kernel Simulator to build on Launchpad PPA.
-See its home page [here](https://launchpad.net/~eofla/+archive/ubuntu/kernel-sim).
+See the home page [here](https://launchpad.net/~eofla/+archive/ubuntu/kernel-sim) and the project page [here](https://launchpad.net/kernel-sim).

 ## |-----+--> _Notices_ <--+-----|